itspedia/itspedia.github.io/content/post/steps to build and deploy one hugo site.md

 reward: false
 mathjax: true
 ---
-# Steps to Build and Deploy one Hugo Site

 ## Build one website locally by using Hugo
 This can be done by following the guide, [quick-start](https://gohugo.io/getting-started/quick-start).